-Use the Capital Goods Scheme if you reclaim VAT on expensive land, property or computer equipment.
+Use the Capital Goods Scheme if you reclaim VAT on capital items like expensive land, property or computer equipment.

 If you acquire or create an expensive capital asset, or already have one when you register for VAT, you may have to adjust the amount of VAT you reclaim.
 You do this by using the Capital Goods Scheme, which allows you to spread the initial VAT claimed over a number of years.
 You can reclaim more if the proportion of your taxable supplies increases, you’ll have to repay some if it decreases.
 Taxable supplies are the sales that you make which are standard, reduced or zero-rated.

 The assets that are included in the scheme are: